 If you see the boot from the front: Draw a horizontal ellipse at the bottom of the first one.
-It should be slightly wider than it and inclined as shown in illustration.
+It should be slightly wider than it and inclined as shown in the illustration.
 This ellipse marks the toes.

 If you draw the boots in profile draw a circle in the upper side for the heel and an ellipse in the bottom for the toes.
 Connect those with an “S” curved line.

 Step 4: The ankles

 If you see the shoes from the front side: draw two little circles that will hint the ankles and connect them with the toes.
-Notice how the inner side of the instep is more convex that the outer one.
+Notice how the inner side of the instep is more convex than the outer one.